 Tip: To help your photos perform better, list your photos under as many relevant tags as possible - BUT not more than truly relevant.
 This is something you can do with just the free membership.
 Be careful though; we know you want to just tag your photos in every single category to get more views, however if someone searches for outdoor design ideas and your photo of living room design pops up, the customer will just scroll right past it.
 Be creative with your tags, but keep them relevant so that you don't pay for unqualified, irrelevant hits.

 And of course, show me the numbers.

-Houzz has introduced a new analytics tool called Pro+ Dashboard.
+A couple of years ago, Houzz introduced a new analytics tool called Pro+ Dashboard.
 It allows businesses to track (to a certain degree) the progress of their profile by examining data like the number of impressions your ad makes, the number of clicks your profile receives, and how well your photos perform.